RedHat-UX/red-hat-design-system/elements/rh-switch/docs/20-guidelines.md

 A Switch displays a state through different methods and locations.

-- The Switch text label indicates if the Switch is on or off
+- The Switch status message indicates if the Switch is on or off
-- The form text label indicates what the Switch turns on or off
+- The form status message indicates what the Switch turns on or off
-- The check icon is used in place of the Switch text label if space is limited
+- The check icon is used in place of the Switch status message if space is limited
-- The Switch text label is used with a check icon to add clarity if necessary
+- The Switch status message is used with a check icon to add clarity if necessary

 <!-- add image -->
 {% example palette="light",